pcanz/pPEG/docs/Design-for-Simplicity.md

 #   Design for Simplicity

 The portable Parser Expression Grammar system pPEG aims to be as simple as possible.
 To do this several features that are provided by other grammar parser systems are not supported in pPEG.
-The lack of these features does not result in any significant loss of either grammar expressive power or performance.
+It is a bit of a surprise that the lack of these features does not result in any significant loss of either grammar expressive power or performance.

 The benefits of simplicity far outweigh any loss of function.
 If the lack of functionality ever becomes an issue then pPEG has an extension feature that can be used as an escape hatch to do whatever is required.
 Of course this escape hatch could be abused, but limited extensions do not cause any problems, and most grammars found in practice do not require any extensions.